Wymondham railway station

-Wymondham railway station is on the Breckland Line in the East of England, serving the town of Wymondham, Norfolk.
+Wymondham railway station is a stop on the Breckland Line in the East of England, serving the market town of Wymondham, Norfolk.
 The line runs between Cambridge in the west and Norwich in the east.
 It is situated between Spooner Row and Norwich, 113 mi 72 chain from London Liverpool Street via Ely.

-The station is managed by Greater Anglia, which also operates most of the services calling at the station.
-Some East Midlands Railway services also stop at Wymondham.
-Platform 2 has no disabled accessibility.
+The station is managed by Greater Anglia, which also operates most of the services calling at the station; some East Midlands Railway services also stop here.